Connect with others who understand.

 See answer

 Certain underlying health conditions are more common in people with psoriatic arthritis (PsA) than in the general population.
-Some people may have these conditions before their PsA diagnosis, while other people may develop them as a result of the disease or its treatment.
+Some people may have these conditions before their PsA diagnosis, while others may develop them as a complication (a result of the disease or its treatment).

-PsA is a chronic autoimmune condition that affects the joints and where the tendons and ligaments connect to bone.
-This causes joint pain, tenderness, and swelling, along with swollen fingers and morning stiffness that is similar to rheumatoid arthritis.
+PsA is a chronic (long-term) autoimmune condition that affects the joints and the areas where the tendons and ligaments connect to bone.
+This causes joint pain, tenderness, swelling, swollen fingers, and morning stiffness similar to rheumatoid arthritis.

 Cardiovascular Disease

-People with PsA are more likely to develop cardiovascular disease.
-Research shows that people with PsA are 43 percent more likely to develop heart disease than those living without the condition.
-In addition, those with PsA have a 22 percent increased risk of developing cerebrovascular disease, which can limit blood flow to the brain.
+People with PsA are more likely to develop cardiovascular (heart) disease.
+Research shows that people with PsA are 43 percent more likely to develop cardiovascular disease than those living without the condition.
+In addition, those with PsA have a 22 percent increased risk of developing cerebrovascular disease (such as stroke), which reduces blood flow to the brain.

-This is because the immune system is dysregulated in autoimmune diseases, which can result in inflammation throughout the entire body.
-The inflammation can affect the lining of blood vessels (endothelium), which can cause the buildup of fatty plaques known as atherosclerosis.
-In turn, atherosclerosis can block blood flow through the vessels and arteries, leading to a heart attack or other cardiovascular complications, such as:
+In PsA, the immune system doesn’t work properly, which can lead to inflammation all over the body.
+The inflammation can affect the lining of blood vessels, which can cause the buildup of fatty plaques known as atherosclerosis.
+In turn, atherosclerosis can block blood flow through the vessels and arteries, potentially leading to serious complications, including heart attacks (also known as myocardial infarctions) or other issues, such as:

 • Ischemic heart disease (inadequate blood supply to the heart)

-• Peripheral vascular disease (problems in the arteries throughout the body)
+• Peripheral vascular disease (problems in arteries throughout the body)

 Metabolic Syndrome

-Metabolic syndrome refers to a set of conditions relating to the body’s metabolism of energy.
-Metabolic syndrome increases the risk of stroke, heart disease, and type 2 diabetes mellitus.
+Metabolic syndrome refers to a group of conditions involving metabolic processes that regulate blood pressure, blood sugar, cholesterol, and body fat.
+Metabolic syndrome is a risk factor for other medical problems, such as stroke, heart disease, and type 2 diabetes mellitus.
 The set of conditions includes:

 Inflammatory Bowel Disease

-Inflammatory bowel disease is caused by chronic inflammation in the stomach, intestines, and colon.
-The two main types of IBD are ulcerative colitis and Crohn’s disease, which can cause:
+Inflammatory bowel disease (IBD) is marked by chronic inflammation in the stomach, intestines, and colon.
+The two main types of IBD are ulcerative colitis and Crohn’s disease.
+These conditions can cause symptoms, such as:

 • Vomiting